abhinavjain0809/master-slave-datasources/README.md

 # A complete guide to setting up Master and Slave (or multiple) Datasources in Spring
 A tutorial explaining how to work with multiple datasources in Spring.

-Step by step guide here.
+Step by step guide [here](https://medium.com/@abhinavjain0809/a-complete-guide-to-setting-up-multiple-datasources-in-spring-8296d4ff0935 "Medium article")

 ## Running this project in local